agraboso/redux-api-middleware/README.md

     ```

 We have tiptoed around error-handling issues here.
 For a thorough walkthrough of the `redux-api-middleware` lifecycle, see [Lifecycle](#lifecycle) below.

+### Breaking Changes in 2.0 Release

+See the 2.0 Release Notes, and [Upgrading from v1.0.x](#upgrading-from-v1.0.x) for details on upgrading.

 ## Installation